leshokefa/todolist/README.md

 - **Task Prioritization:** Add levels of priority for each task.
 - **Due Dates:** Allow users to set a due date for tasks.
 - **Categories:** Organize tasks by category (work, personal, etc.).

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/leshokefa/RockPaperScissorsByLesho/issues).

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Enjoy playing!
+If you like this project, please give it a ⭐ on GitHub!

+---